Kylehardy3118/Kylehardy3118.github.io/README.md

 ![Distribution of 3-Point Attempts in the NBA by Team Per Season](NBA__Image.png) _Page 5 of Report_
-_Code for both reports can be found [here](https://github.com/Kylehardy3118/Kylehardy3118.github.io)_
+_Code for all projects can be found [here](https://github.com/Kylehardy3118/Kylehardy3118.github.io)_